datenoio/dateno-public/docs/apiaccess.md

 # 🚀 Welcome to the Dateno API platform

 Ready to supercharge your project?
-Say hello to **Dateno API**, the easiest and most powerful way to [describe your API’s purpose briefly—e.g., "analyze data," "fetch real-time weather," etc.].
+Say hello to **Dateno API**, the easiest and most powerful way to search datasets using structured filters.
 With just a few lines of code, you’ll unlock endless possibilities.

 ## 🗝️ Step 1: Sign Up and Get Your API Key